furkanulutas0/furkanulutas0/README.md

 ## What am I doing?
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on [Quiz Show](https://github.com/furkanulutas0/quizShow)
+- 🔭 I’m currently working on some CPP projects.

-- 🌱 I’m currently learning Python, Django and some front-end languages.
+- 🌱 I’m currently learning CPP, JS and some front-end languages.

 - ⚡ You can give me suggest for my projects or my technics.